Houston–Mount Everest flight expedition: Expedition

 Both aircraft were shipped from Britain to Karachi by sea, arriving in February.
 The crews then flew the aircraft to Purnea, in Bihar state, where they were based at Lalbalu Airfield, approximately 50 mi south of Mount Everest.
 The journey from England had taken 25 days.

-The flight would require clear weather over the mountain, which had to be reconnoitred using daily 5:30 am flights by a third aircraft, a Puss Moth flown by Fellowes.
-For nine days, conditions were adjudged to be unsuitable.
-While they awaited clear weather, the expedition crews relaxed by swimming, until an encounter with a crocodile required McIntyre to shoot the animal.
+The flight would require clear weather over the mountain, which was reconnoitred at 5.30am each day by a third aircraft, a Puss Moth flown by Fellowes.
+For nine days, conditions were judged to be unsuitable.
+While they waited the expedition crews relaxed by swimming, until an encounter with a crocodile required McIntyre to shoot the animal.
 On 3 April, Fellowes reported no clouds between the airfield and the summit.
-Winds were below 40 mph but there was lots of dust in the atmosphere; Fellowes described conditions as "reasonably satisfactory".
+Winds were below 40 mph but there was lots of dust in the atmosphere.
+Fellowes described conditions as "reasonably satisfactory".

 The expedition took off from Lulbalu at 8:25 am on 3 April.
-After 9 am they reached their maximum altitude of 31,000 ft as they passed over Lhotse, the fourth-highest mountain in the world, located two miles south of Everest.
+After 9 am they reached their maximum altitude of 31,000 ft as they passed over Lhotse, the fourth-highest mountain in the world, located 3 km (1.8 miles) south of Everest.
 Downward air currents induced by the mountains then caused both aircraft to lose about 1500 ft.

-Bonnett briefly lost consciousness due to hypoxia after damaging his oxygen line; he successfully repaired the leak with a handkerchief.
+Bonnett briefly lost consciousness due to hypoxia after damaging his oxygen line.
+He successfully repaired the leak with a handkerchief.
 A strap holding McIntyre's oxygen mask broke, forcing him to hold it in place with one hand while flying the aircraft with the other.
 At 10:05 am both planes passed approximately 100 ft over the summit.
 McIntyre required three attempts to pass over the summit.
-Clydesdale looked for signs of Mallory & Irvine, but saw none (Mallory's body would not be found until 1999; Irvine's partial remains were found in 2024).
+Clydesdale looked for signs of Mallory and Irvine, but saw none (Mallory's body was found in 1999 and Irvine's partial remains were found in 2024 - both were well below the summit).
 The aircraft then had to make a sharp turn to avoid entering Tibet.
 Both aircraft returned to the airfield about 3 hours after they had departed.

 News of the successful flight was sent to London by telegram.
-The reply congratulated the team, but forbade them from repeating the feat, due to the dangerous problems experienced with the oxygen supply.
-However, the quality of the photographs taken on the first flight was compromised by dust, so the crews determined to ignore the instructions from London and make a second flight.
-They successfully did so on 19 April, when weather conditions were clearer.
-This time they were able to obtain high quality photographs of the surface.
+The reply congratulated the team but forbade them from repeating the feat, due to the dangerous problems with the oxygen supply.
+However, the quality of the photographs taken on the first flight was compromised by dust, so the crews ignored the instructions and made a second flight in clear weather on 19 April.
+This time they were able to obtain high-quality photographs of the surface.